lemokami/open-tweets/README.md

 # Open-Tweets

-Project learned while learning fastify.
+Project made while learning fastify.
 Here, you can create a tweet and find all the tweets in the home page.
 Thats it nothing more.